 The translation of Aloys Skoumal deviates from the original text.
-He wrongly changes the meaning of the sentence.
-For that reason, the translation of Zdeněk Urbánek is more fitting.
+He changes the meaning of the sentence.
+However, Aloys Skoumal used the adaptation translation technique and points out that the Lord Lytton's works are not for young audience.
+Zdeněk Urbánek uses faithful translation technique and sticks to the original text.